drawk-cab/picon/README.md

 * Change the value while the program is running.
 * What happens if you put something in the file that isn't a digit?

+### Display a value in a repeating loop with a banner icon

+`loop.py` can display data from any available source.

+* `./loop.py digit samples/digit` will display the digit from above, but with a banner icon.
+* `./loop.py random 1 10` will display random numbers from 1 to 10.

+There may be more data sources installed.
+Run `./loop.py -h` to see them all.
+You can see help for a specific data source with `./loop.py <source> -h`.

+The `-l` parameter makes `loop.py` repeat the loop for a set time period:
+`./loop.py -l 5` makes it run for 5 minutes.

+`loop.py` also takes the `-d` parameter to display the icons on your device.

 ### Display several values with banner icons

 The previous programs got their information from only one place: they had a single data source.
-`./loop.py` can use several data sources, and you can configure which ones it uses.
+`loop.py` can use several data sources, and you can configure which ones it uses.

-Running `./loop.py` displays the random number and the digit from `samples/digit` in turn.
+The supplied configuration displays the random number and the digit from `samples/digit` in turn.

-You can make `loop.py` repeat the loop using the `-l` parameter:
-`./loop.py -l 5` makes it run for 5 minutes.

-### Configure different sources
+### Configure different sources in a file

-The data sources are configured in `config.json` in the order they appear in the loop.
+The data sources for `loop.py` are configured in the file `config.json` containing the sources in the order they appear in the loop.
 Each data source has parameters which apply to that source.

 * The `random` source has parameters `min` and `max` which control the lowest and highest random number the source will produce.